smakthe/kolom/README.md

-# Kolom Language
+# কলম Language

-Kolom is a toy scripting language that uses Bengali keywords instead of English.
+কলম (Kolom) is a toy scripting language that uses Bengali keywords instead of English.
 It's implemented as a Ruby gem and compiles to Ruby, leveraging Ruby's powerful metaprogramming capabilities.

 ## Installation